 Samantha is 17 and lives in a floating city with her parents

 But today’s world is different.
 After the founding of the Seasteading Institute, great strides were made in ocean technology.
 In a floating city, every level does something different.
-The top level of my home is the array of solar panels that power my appliances, my refrigerator, microwave, my computer and lighting.
+The top level of my home is the array of solar panels that power my appliances, refrigerator, microwave, computer, and lighting.
 We don’t need as much power as houses do on land because we pull up cold water from the deep for air conditioning.
-Everyone here produces more electricity than they consume during the day, that means that me and my family are net exporters of green energy.
+Everyone here produces more electricity than they consume during the day, which means that me and my family are net exporters of green energy.
 Instead of getting a monthly bill for electricity, we get a monthly check as that resource is shifted around the city to those who need it.
 Some of it is stored to be used later at night.
-Our community is self sufficient in that way.
+Our community is self-sufficient in that way.
 We also have a source of green energy from the ocean itself, There are big OTEC generators that run silently at night, providing us with energy when we otherwise would have little.
-They use the temperature difference from the surface water and the water of the deep to quietly produce electricity.
+They use the temperature difference between the surface water and the water from the ocean floor to quietly produce electricity.

-One of my friends parents work for an immigration corporation, they get paid in ARK and that is where they have most of their savings.
+One of my friend’s parents worked for an immigration corporation, they get paid in ARK and that is where they have most of their savings.
 They help people get settled into their new life here in the ocean.
 Most people here keep their money in ARK or Bitcoin, but if you go to the grocery store they will accept any kind of cryptocurrency.
 Three months ago I started my first job, I put away $300 worth of BTC for myself and today I saw that it is worth about $310.
-I remember when my parents were both in their 30’s.
-They had just moved here and sometimes we still struggled, but since much of our cryptocurrency is deflationary and so our savings don’t evaporate over time, they were able to both retire in their late 40’s.
-Eventually they got bored of having nothing to do though.
-They both still work part time now, but they set their own hours.
+I remember when my parents were both in their 30s.
+They had just moved here and sometimes we still struggled, but since much of our cryptocurrency is deflationary and so our savings don’t evaporate over time, they were able to both retire in their late 40s.
+Eventually, they got bored of having nothing to do though.
+They both still work part-time now, but they set their hours.

 At times, I wonder ‘If we make everything for ourselves already, why don’t we just detach from the city and drift away’?
 But then the thought makes me sad.
 I wouldn’t want to leave all my friends behind.
-That must be why most people choose to live in the city; there are live events, celebrity appearances and things you can’t get out in open water.
-There are people who still need to work to get by too of course, but they are usually new arrivals from the land nations.
-Most people who grew up here work part time because that is all you need to live comfortably, we don’t need to work a full-time job unless it is for status.
+That must be why most people choose to live in the city; there are live events, celebrity appearances, and things you can’t get out in open water.
+Some people still need to work to get by too of course, but they are usually new arrivals from the land nations.
+Most people who grew up here work part-time because that is all you need to live comfortably, we don’t need to work a full-time job unless it is for status.

 My parents told me all kinds of stories about growing up on land, I have never been there, but on my 18th birthday, they said they were going to take me back to America and show me where they grew up.
 I’m so excited, I can hardly wait!